patagonaa/prometheus-mikrotik-swos-exporter/README.md

 # prometheus-mikrotik-swos-exporter
-Mikrotik SwOS exporter for Prometheus (non-SNMP-data only)
+Mikrotik SwOS exporter for Prometheus

 Tested with CSS326-24G-2S+ on SwOS version 2.9 to 2.11